-With the average pre-tax cost of each new prescription drug estimated at almost $2.6 billion (including failures and capital costs) the spotlight is firmly on R&D productivity.
+With the average pre-tax cost of each new prescription drug estimated at almost $2.6 billion1 (including failures and capital costs) the spotlight is firmly on R&D productivity.
 The issue, long recognized, is that R&D expenditures have been increasing while drug approvals have largely been in decline for almost 50 years.

-Digging further into this R&D productivity challenge in the biopharmaceutical industry, McKinsey analysis of the ratio of revenue to R&D spend shows that productivity reached its nadir between 2008–11—with return on investment (ROI) plunging to 0.5 in 2008—following a decade-long decline (exhibit).
-When we first analyzed this trend two years ago, the high failure rates for investigational compounds was the single largest driver behind the rocketing costs of launching a single successful drug.
-Additionally, the blockbuster potential of new market entrants has often been exaggerated: an analysis found that 43 percent of consensus forecasts overestimated actual revenues by more than 40 percent.
+Digging further into this R&D productivity challenge in the biopharmaceutical industry, McKinsey analysis of the ratio of revenue to R&D spend shows that productivity reached its nadir between 2008–11—with return on investment (ROI) plunging to 0.5 in 2008—following a decade-long decline (exhibit).2 When we first analyzed this trend two years ago, the high failure rates for investigational compounds was the single largest driver behind the rocketing costs of launching a single successful drug.3 Additionally, the blockbuster potential of new market entrants has often been exaggerated: an analysis found that 43 percent of consensus forecasts overestimated actual revenues by more than 40 percent.4

 Encouragingly, however, the biopharmaceutical industry has found some recent reasons for optimism.
 Lately there has been a promising upturn in approvals and successful therapeutic launches, with productivity reaching a ROI vintage index of 1.3 in 2014.
 While the industry has not returned to the heady days of 1996–97, the ROI vintage index spiked at 3.1 in 1997.
 The signs of recovery in R&D productivity appear to be building some momentum.
-Developments in select therapeutic areas including oncology and the advent of technologies such as CRISPR are opening up a new era of precision and personalized medicine—some of which is reflected in the rise in biotech valuations that we have witnessed recently.
+Developments in select therapeutic areas including oncology and the advent of technologies such as CRISPR5 are opening up a new era of precision and personalized medicine—some of which is reflected in the rise in biotech valuations that we have witnessed recently.
 Yet, despite these silver linings, the cost of developing new drugs continues to be a cloud over the industry and the long-term R&D productivity challenge remains to be fixed.

 So what lies behind this systemic decline in productivity and how is the transition to new science affecting R&D?
 In part, the industry’s productivity problems stem from this very transition.
 While looking extremely promising for the longer term, realizing the possibilities of the genomic revolution has required considerable upfront investment to translate leads and potential into medicines that can benefit the patient.
 Moreover, the technology has generated an explosion of information, which has presented a new set of challenges for organizations—the equivalent of finding the proverbial needle in the haystack.
 Simultaneously, the hurdles relating to the regulatory requirements for demonstration of efficacy have also risen.
 Thus, balancing the risk-reward equation is becoming an increasingly significant factor for pharma: the failure costs of new molecular entities are climbing, which in turn are dramatically raising the overall cost of each NME.